PX4/PX4-Devguide/en/simulation/ros_interface.md

 > **Note** *ROS* is only supported on Linux (not macOS or Windows).

-The easiest way to setup PX4 simulation with ROS on Ubuntu Linux is to use the standard installation script that can be found at [Development Environment on Linux > Gazebo with ROS](../setup/dev_env_linux.md#gazebo-with-ros).
-The script installs everything you need: PX4, ROS "Kinetic", the Gazebo 7 simulator, and [MAVROS](../ros/mavros_installation.md).
+The easiest way to setup PX4 simulation with ROS on Ubuntu Linux is to use the standard installation script that can be found at [Development Environment on Linux > Gazebo with ROS](../setup/dev_env_linux.md#ros).
+The script installs everything you need: PX4, ROS "Melodic", the Gazebo 9 simulator, and [MAVROS](../ros/mavros_installation.md).

-> **Note** The script follows the [standard ROS "Kinetic" installation instructions](http://wiki.ros.org/kinetic/Installation/Ubuntu), which include Gazebo 7.
-Installation of ROS Kinetic for other platforms is covered in the [ROS Wiki here](http://wiki.ros.org/kinetic/Installation).
+> **Note** The script follows the [standard ROS "Melodic" installation instructions](http://wiki.ros.org/melodic/Installation/Ubuntu), which includes Gazebo 9.

 ## Launching ROS/Simulation